Jayzed1691/tidydata/Codebook.md

   - fBodyGyroMag
   - fBodyGyroJerkMag

-"The set of variables that were estimated from these signals are:
+"B. The set of variables that were estimated from these signals are:
   - mean(): Mean value
   - std(): Standard deviation
   - mad(): Median absolute deviation